pablopertusa/nuwe_data_ml/README.md

 ## 🎯 Tasks

-Your mission is to <u>**develop a model that classifies insects into their respective categories (0, 1, or 2) based on sensor readings**</u>.
+- Task 1: Your mission is to <u>**develop a model that classifies insects into their respective categories (0, 1, or 2) based on sensor readings**</u>.
 This task will involve analyzing sensor data like 'Sensor_alpha', 'Sensor_beta', and so on, to determine the category of the insect.
 The provided dataset has been pre-processed and split into training and testing sets for your convenience.

 ## 📤 Submission